jiangxiaoli/Flask_Airport_Distance/README.md

 This work uses a number of open source projects to work properly:

 * [jQuery] - The Write Less, Do More, JavaScript Library.
+* [jQuery UI] - Set of user interface interactions, effects, widgets, and themes built on top of the jQuery JavaScript Library
+* [Ajax] - jQuery library to load data from the server without a browser page refresh
 * [bootstrap] - The most popular front-end framework for developing responsive, mobile first projects on the web.
 * [SITA Airport API] - The public API from SITA Developers, to retrieve information about airports.
+* [Google Maps JavaScript API V3] - Embed the robust functionality and usefulness of Google Maps into website
+* [gmaps.js] - Google Maps API with less pain and more fun

 Author
 --------------